redforks/myprojs/README.md

 `'all'` is a special project type, combines all project types, and is the default value of `'--project-type'` argument.

+## Note

-Duplicate directories are ignored, especially useful for `all` project type.
+1. Duplicate directories are ignored, especially useful for `all` project type.
+1. Non-git directories are ignored
+1. Support '\*' glob,
+1. Directories prefixed with '-' are exclude, use it to excludes globed directory.

 ## Install